dhellmann/pymotw-3/source/fileinput/index.rst

 =============================================
- fileinput --- Command line Filter Framework
+ fileinput --- Command-Line Filter Framework
 =============================================

 .. module:: fileinput
     :synopsis: Process lines from input streams.

-:Purpose: Create command line filter programs to process lines from input streams.
+:Purpose: Create command-line filter programs to process lines from input streams.

-The :mod:`fileinput` module is a framework for creating command line programs for processing text files as a filter.
+The :mod:`fileinput` module is a framework for creating command-line programs for processing text files as a filter.

 Converting M3U files to RSS
 ===========================

-An example of a filter is m3utorss, a program to convert a set of MP3 files into an RSS feed that can be shared as a podcast.
+An example of a filter is m3utorss_, a program to convert a set of MP3 files into an RSS feed that can be shared as a podcast.
 The inputs to the program are one or more m3u files listing the MP3 files to be distributed.
 The output is an RSS feed printed to the console.
-To process the input, the program needs to iterate over the list of filenames and:
+To process the input, the program needs to iterate over the list of filenames and

-* Open each file
+* Open each file.
-* Read each line of the file
+* Read each line of the file.
-* Figure out if the line refers to an mp3 file
+* Figure out if the line refers to an mp3 file.
-* If it does, extract the information from the mp3 file needed for the RSS feed
+* If it does, extract the information from the mp3 file needed for the RSS feed.
-* Print the output
+* Print the output.

-All of that file handling could have been coded by hand.
-It is not that complicated, and with some testing even the error handling would be right.
+All of this file handling could have been coded by hand.
+It is not that complicated and, with some testing, even the error handling would be right.
 But :mod:`fileinput` handles all of the details, so the program is simplified.

 .. literalinclude:: fileinput_example.py
    :lines: 30-39